ProMeText/multilingual-medieval-aligner-workshop/README.md

     ]
 }
 ```
-The metadata will not be parsed and is used for describing the corpus.
+The metadata is used for describing the corpus and will be parsed in search for the delimiter.
+It is the only mandatory
-It can contain any information the user wants.
+information.

 We recommend using the ISO codes for the target languages.
 The codes must match the language codes that are in the [`aquilign/preproc/delimiters.json`](aquilign/preproc/delimiters.json) file, used for the